BeautifulBeer/model-based-CF/README.md

             users[user, :] = users[user, :] + delta_user * learning_rate
 ```

-Model-based CF uses SGD(Stochastic Gradient Descent) to optimize the model.
+The model-based CF uses SGD(Stochastic Gradient Descent) to optimize the model.
 SGD enables to train a model faster than a normal gradient descent.
+Especially for model-based CF, SGD performs well to train users and movies because of the data sparsity.
+The whole dataset is massive, but it is only about hundreds ratings for each user and movie.
+Numba is JIT compiler converting Python into machine code for speed up.